Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Publish the changes to make this capability available in the D365 F&O sidecar.

-### QUESTION 11
+### QUESTION 11 💩💩

-You need to design a multi-agent solution that will include a custom agent.
+You need to **design a multi-agent solution that will include a custom agent**.

 The solution must meet the following requirements:

-Define the rules and constraints that the agent must follow.
+**Define the rules and constraints that the agent must follow.**

-Automate a backend process that involves data movement between services and runs independently of the agent's reasoning steps.
+**Automate a backend process that involves data movement between services and runs independently of the agent's reasoning steps.**

 What should you include in the design for each requirement?
 To answer, select the appropriate options in the answer area.